Huejúcar: Annual Festivities

 Huejucar’s yearly fair, which normally lasts 7-10 days, begins in late September and runs until early October.
 This festival has been a tradition for decades.
 Entire families travel from neighboring towns like Colotlán, Jerez Zacatecas, and Santa María de los Ángeles to enjoy Huejucar and its traditional festival.
 The goal of this celebration is to honor San Francisco De Assis the municipality's patron saint, who is respected deeply by those who live in Huejucar, Jalisco.

-The festival offers a wide range of enjoyable activities for people of all ages.
-Three female contestants will participate for the title of "queen of the fair" one month before the event.
-The queen will represent the festivities and locals in Huejucar will have the opportunity to vote for their desired candidate.
+The festival offers a range of food stands, restaurants and activities for people of all ages.
+Three female contestants participate for the title of "queen of the fair" one month before the event.
+The queen represents the festivities and locals in Huejucar have the opportunity to vote for their desired candidate.
 Live music is one of the most visible forms of entertainment featured at the fair.
-Many well-known performers and bands have performed here, including Regulo Carro, Chuy Lizarraga, Aldo Trujillo, La Arrolladora Banda El Limón, and Ramon Ayala just to name a few.
-During the live performances you will see many people enjoying themselves and dancing to the rhythm of the music.
-Also, there are plenty of carnival games and rides to keep the younger generations entertained.
-Aside from live music and carnival games, Jaripeos (rodeos) are another major attraction that brings many charros enthusiasts to the Lienzo charro to witness the thrills of Charrería sportsmanship.
-Additionally, there is a wide range of restaurants and food stands that will be available for the enjoyment of the attendees.
+Performers and bands that have performed at the festival include Chuy Lizarraga, Aldo Trujillo, La Arrolladora Banda El Limón, and Ramon Ayala.
+During the live performances people dance to the rhythm of the music.
+The festival also includes carnival games and rides for younger people.
+The Lienzo charro arena hosts Jaripeos (rodeos), and charros enthusiasts come to watch the traditional equestrian sport of Charrería.